mohyaz11/OptimumSetupBook/manuscript/MultiTenancyApps.md

 ## Project Configuration

-Now that we have that scaffolding out of the way, we can now move onto the project configuration.
-First, we need to make each of the projects we want to make multi-tenanted by enabling multi-tenant deployments.
+Now that we have that scaffolding out of the way, we can move onto the project configuration.
+First, we need to make each of the projects multi-tenanted by enabling multi-tenant deployments.
 In each project, we select the option `Require a tenant for all deployments`.
 As we go through this configuration, we will make use of tenant-specific variables.
 Requiring a tenant for all deployments will ensure consistency across your deployments.
 Deployments without tenants and deployments with tenants only leads to confusion.

 > ![](images/professoroctopus.png) Often customers want to enable deployments with or without a tenant so they can test internally first.
 Creating a set of internal tenants will accomplish the same goal while keeping your deployments consistent.